 If you can't use Waze or Google Maps, bringing a portable GPS from home with an updated map of France is highly recommended.

 ￼Is my Driver’s license Valid in France?

-As long as you are a tourist and have a valid driver’s license written in the Roman alphabet from your country, you don’t need to carry an international driver’s license to drive in France.
-The minimum driving age in France is 18.
-However, rental agencies may not rent out cars to people under 21 to 25, or with less than a year's driving experience, depending on the agency.
+As long as you are a tourist and have a valid driver’s license written in the Roman alphabet from your country, you don’t need to carry an international driving permit to drive in France.
+The minimum age to drive in France is 18 years old.
+However, rental agencies may not hire a car out to people under 21 to 25, or with less than a year's driving experience, depending on the agency.

 Unless specified otherwise, these are the speed limits you have to observe when driving in France:

 - 50 km/hour in cities (31 miles/hr).
 This limit applies as soon as you pass the white and red sign with the city name.
 There won’t necessarily be a “50” sign.

 - 80 km/hour out of cities (55 miles/hr) on roads that do not have a median strip.
 Otherwise, it is 90km/hr.

 - 130 km/hour on highways (80 miles/hr)

 Remember that French people tend to drive faster than drivers in the Americas or in Asia.